 Before the appearance of genetics, the classification of living organisms was made by bringing together their common characteristics.
 These similarities made it possible to position them in an order reflecting the position they occupy in the evolution tree.
 The grouping of common characters is done around an entity

-This article is inspired by the work done by the researchers, David Porco and Louis Deharveng (National Museum of Natural History) who exploit the genetic tool and who were kind enough to send me documents related to their research on springtails.
-Access to this work requires knowledge that does not necessarily have the neophyte, so my approach on the
+This article is inspired by the work done by David Porco and Louis Deharveng (National Museum of Natural History) who use the genetic tool and who were kind enough to send me documents relating to their work on springtails.
+Access to these requires knowledge that the neophyte does not necessarily have, which is why my approach to the object and nature of “barcoding” remains very summary.